Outside awards benefit undergraduate students by reducing and even eliminating your need to work to help meet your student budget.

 Undergraduate students must notify our office of all outside awards received, including awards paid directly to you.
 Failure to report this information will result in losing eligibility for Stanford financial aid.

-Please report your outside awards after May 15 using the "Report Outside Scholarships" link in the Finances section of the Student Center tab on Axess.
+Please report your outside awards after May 15 using the "Report Outside Scholarships" link in the Finances section of the Student page on Axess.
 You will find tools there for tracking the status of your outside awards.
+Our tutorial video for reporting outside scholarships provides step-by-step instructions.

 - Scholarship agencies should send your awards directly to our office.
 See the Contact Us page for address information.

-- We prefer that your scholarship check be made payable to Stanford University in order to credit it directly to your university bill.
+- Scholarship checks should be made payable to Stanford University so that the funds can be credited directly to your university bill.
 Your full name and Stanford ID number should be included in the memo section of the check.

 - Awards of $500 or more are divided into thirds and credited over the three quarters of the academic year, unless an agency specifies otherwise.